 First and foremost, most would agree that the best leads come from those in our immediate network, since we relationship-build with them most successfully.
 If you aren’t already working to branch out from your established network through referrals and word-of-mouth with your friends, family, former colleagues, and other associates, it’s time to start setting up some introductions and exploring networking events and opportunities.
 You don’t have to be overzealous or pushy in your approach, but you should let those around you know about what you do and how it could benefit them; always offer the opportunity to work with you.

 Beyond our warm networks, another aspect to consider is the quality of your cold call leads.
 While it takes a little more effort to effectively target those you know little about, investing time into research will pay off more than just cranking out a huge call volume.
-Take the time to identify cold call leads that at least fit your target audience or ideal customer persona, cutting back on the quantity of leads you approach and increasing the quality of the calls you make.
+Take the time to identify cold call leads that at least fit your B2B audience targeting or ideal customer persona, cutting back on the quantity of leads you approach and increasing the quality of the calls you make.

 You Haven’t Found Your Balance Between ‘Pushy’ And ‘Persistent’

 One thing that separates the good from the great in sales is mastering the art of being persistent, but not pushy.
 We hear all the time how we should follow-up early and often, but it’s less commonly noted how you should go about making those contacts with tact.
 According to Get CRM, 80 percent of sales require at least five follow-up calls after a meeting, but when should your sales reps be making those five calls?

 To successfully find the balance between persistent and pushy, you need to put yourself in your customers’ shoes — how much time would you want or need to make a decision about purchasing?
 What questions might you have about the product or service?
 What pain points would you be concerned about, and what would your potential reasons be for passing on the sale?